 Someday, I would like to consider myself athletic enough to run as an elite racer.
 In 2017 I would like to begin my yoga certification so that I can teach yoga with certainty and poise.
 But my immediate goal is to just be good to myself, both physically and mentally.

 I used to work out because I hated my body.
 But now that my mentality has shifted, I get the most out of my workouts and races because I absolutely LOVE my body.
 No longer do I feel the need for anyone else to complete me, because I know that I complete myself.

 “Whenever you find yourself doubting how far you can go, just remember how far you have come.
 Remember everything you have faced, all the battles you have won, and all the fears you have overcome.”

 HEATHYR MARIE STANICS

-Heathyr began her fitness journey in August of 2013 by going to the gym by herself, walking the treadmill or slowly easing along on the elliptical.
+Heathyr began her fitness journey in August of 2013 by going to the gym by herself, walking the treadmill, or slowly easing along on the elliptical.
 Soon after, she decided to set a goal and give herself something to look forward to.
 Heathyr signed up for a colorful 5k and also started dabbling in yoga because she was so fascinated with inversions.
-Heathyr is now 3 sizes down from when she began, and continues to work on her physical fitness.
-She practice yoga every day, and is also a Spartan Race finisher.
-She loves to post fitness and yoga videos on her Instagram page , along with healthy food ideas.
+Heathyr is now 3 sizes down from when she began and continues to work on her physical fitness.
+She practices yoga every day and is also a Spartan Race finisher.
+She loves to post fitness and yoga videos on her Instagram page, along with healthy food ideas.

 Click here to see all of Heathyrs articles!